-I saw an advertisement for the Robin Hood Festival and felt that as American I was required to attend to I put it in my calendar and on the appointed day off I went.
+I saw an advertisement for the Robin Hood Festival and felt that as American I was required to attend and I put it in my calendar and on the appointed day off I went.
 Parking was easy as it was in a field adjacent to the entrance to Sherwood Forest.
 Yes, THE Sherwood Forest.
-Not the fake on you may have seen in other places.
-It is an actual park with stores, displays, a restaurant and entertainment.
-It is an actual forest too by the way, lest anyone confuse it with a couple trees masquerading as a forest.
-I paid my entry fee and headed in to the fabled forest and as I had arrived a bit late the place was filled with tourists already.
-I stopped in for a quick bit and had some authentic Robin Hood sandwich and a little John drink to make the day totally authentic.
+Not the fake one you may have seen in other places.
+It’s an actual park with stores, displays, a restaurant and entertainment.
+It’s an actual forest too by the way, lest anyone confuse it with a couple trees masquerading as a forest.
+I paid my entry fee and headed in to the fabled forest and as I’d arrived a bit late the place was filled with tourists already.
+I stopped in for a quick bite and had a Robin Hood sandwich and a little John drink to make the day totally authentic.

 I couldn’t pass up the souvenir store and identified some targets for purchase later in the day so I didn’t have to carry them all over the place.
 There was a picnic area, and areas cordoned off for actors who were performing with instruments or just acting out a scene from the time period for the onlookers.
 I continued on down a marked route through the forest to see where it went as it was part of the festivities.

 They really went all out for this as there were buildings, tents and various setups throughout the maze I wandered through filled with period actors and actresses.
 Everyone was in their Robin Hood era clothing, playing their parts and traveling around the forest.
 I passed groups of actors on a wagon heading off somewhere with supplies and goods for sale perhaps somewhere else in the area.
 As I recall there were a couple guys with a very old saw demonstrating it’s use to enthralled onlookers.
 People were stopped watching bread being made, tools fabricated and people living their lives as they would’ve done long ago.
 All, Quite fascinating to say the least.